 For more detailed instructions on how to access AFPAAS, please utilize the AFPAAS Airman User Guide v.2.0 located in the AFPAAS “Help” tab via the AFPAAS site.

-While Airman and Family Readiness Centers, A&FRC, provide an entire spectrum of family and work life support to Airmen and their families, there are a handful of services those impacted by Hurricane Michael may find useful.
-You can access a list of those services and their descriptions here: Airman & Family Readiness Support Services.
+While Airman and Family Readiness Centers, A&FRC, provide an entire spectrum of family and work life support to Airmen and their families, there are a handful of services those impacted by Hurricane Dorian may find useful.
+Visit your local A&FRC today to access those services.

-School district leadership across the country understands the devastating impact Hurricane Michael has placed on Air Force families.
+School district leadership across the country understands the impact natural disasters place on Air Force families.
 School districts, School Liaison Officers, or SLOs, and Exceptional Family Member Program-Family Support Coordinators can provide information and assist with relocation to help ease the transition for pre-Kindergarten through 12th-grade students.
 It’s important to resume normalcy for affected students and school is important for educational purposes as well as social and emotional healing.
-School districts have key provisions in place to support students displaced by Hurricane Michael.
+School districts have key provisions in place to support students displaced by natural disasters.
 Parents who encounter challenges when registering in school districts should reach out to their nearest installation SLO to assist in navigating the process.

 Military Interstate Children’s Compact Commission, or MIC3, policies apply to seniors in high school and those students will graduate on time if they were in current status at their previous school.
 The closest SLO and/or the MIC3 State Commissioner can assist with any issues regarding graduation requirements.
 Visit www.mic3.net for further information.

 Students may qualify for the McKinney-Vento Homeless Education Assistance Act depending on the circumstances and state statutes.
-A child whose family has been displaced due to Hurricane Michael will generally meet the definition of “homelessness” under the McKinney Vento Act.
-Any student staying with friends, relatives, other persons or other temporary locations due to the loss of housing because of the hurricane are considered homeless.
+A child whose family has been displaced due to a natural disaster will generally meet the definition of “homelessness” under the McKinney Vento Act.
+Any student staying with friends, relatives, other persons or other temporary locations due to the loss of housing because of a natural disaster are considered homeless.